 Free Contactless Delivery: An Xfinity technician will drop-off your equipment with installation instructions, then perform any outside work.
 Get your installation fees back in a customer credit for a no-charge installation.

-CenturyLink internet plans
+HughesNet internet plans and pricing

 *Pricing per month plus taxes for length of contract.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
 Last updated 12/16/20.